ksafranski/obsrv/README.md

 )
 ```

-As you can see, the component simply refers to the store's properties for getting and setting properties.
+The component simply refers to the store's properties for getting and setting properties.
 The store can be passed inside of the component (local state) or can use a mechanism such as React's Context to allow for global state maintenance.

 ## Computeds